The first pick in the 1987 draft, Ken Griffey Jr. went on to enjoy a Hall of Fame career and cemented his legacy as one of the best to ever play

 1990 Draft – Atlanta Braves

 The Braves snagged Jones the year before their run of 14 straight division titles.
 For his first full season Atlanta in 1995, the Braves moved him to third base and he had an amazing rookie season as Atlanta won its only World Series.
 His play that year was only a sign of things to come.
 Jones finished with a .303 batting average, 468 home runs and 1,623 RBIs, making him one of the best switch-hitters in the history of the game.
-He’ll appear on the next Hall of Fame ballot for the first time and could be inducted into Cooperstown in 2018.
+In 2018, he became the second No. 1 overall pick to be inducted into the Baseball Hall of Fame.

 2. Alex Rodriguez, SS, Westminster Christian High School (Palmetto Bay, Fla.)